Igram-doo/Kiribi-Service/README.md

 Kiribi Peer-to-Peer Service Framework

 ### Introduction
-Provides classes and interfaces to support secure peer-to-peer networking.
+Provides classes and interfaces for building a secure service based peer-to-peer network.

 ### Features

-##### Network
-Each peer only requires a single open upd port on the host device.
+* Each peer only requires a single open upd port on the host device.
 NAT transversal and peer-to-peer network communication is provided by the [Kiribi-Net](http://github.com/Igram-doo/Kiribi-Net) module.

-##### Security
-Encryption and authentication between peers is provided by the [Kiribi-Crypto](http://github.com/Igram-doo/Kiribi-Crypto) module.
+* Encryption and authentication between peers is provided by the [Kiribi-Crypto](http://github.com/Igram-doo/Kiribi-Crypto) module.

 ### Overview
-Provides classes and interfaces to support secure peer-to-peer networking.
+Provides classes and interfaces for building a secure service based peer-to-peer network.

 ##### Addresses
-To do
+Each peer maintains a unique *Address*.
+Addresses are instantiated with a crypto-graphic public key to ensure they are unique.

+##### ServiceAddresses
+Each *Service* maintains a unique *ServiceAddress* consisting of the peer's Address and a unique long value.

 ##### Services
-To do
+Each *Service* provides descriptive information about the service and a factory method for creating server sessions to handle incoming requests.

 ##### Scope
-To do
+Services have one of three possible scopes:

+* **Private**
+Local only.
+* **Restricted**
+Require aunthentication and to have been explicitly granted access.
+* **Public**
+Require aunthentication.

 ##### Sessions
-To do
+Sessions define which *Requests* and *Responses* a service supports.
+Sessions can be instantiated in one of two modes:

+* **Client Session**
+  Connects to the *ServiceAddress* of a remote service.
+* **Server Session**
+  Accepts connections from *Client Sessions*.

 ##### Messages
-To do
+*Messages* encapsulate data sent and received by *Sessions*.

+##### Service Administration
+Provides methods to manage services.

 ##### Entities
-To do

-##### Service Administration
-To do
+Entities encapsulate which services a remote peer has made available to us as well as which services we have made available to that peer.

 ##### Entity Management
-To do
+Provides methods to manage entities.
+Includes a mechanism to publish available services to remote peers.

-### Code Example
+### Code Examples
 Protocol

-	class Protocol {
+	class AddProtocol {
 		static final byte ADD = 0x01;	// request code
 		static final byte ADDED = 0x01;	// response code
 	}